-Although this paper has established strong evidence for the 2016 election, the substantive conclusion would be strengthened even further if this evidence could be verified to hold for previous elections.
+Although this paper has established strong evidence for the 2016 election, the substantive conclusion would be strengthened even further if this evidence trend could be verified for previous elections.
 This is no easy task: election results are available for only two earlier elections in 2007 and 2011, and even then they do not contain vote share data for defeated candidates, making it impossible to identify central candidates who lost or won narrowly.
 In Online Appendix E, I demonstrate that this problem leads to unbalanced samples and invalid inferences.
-However, using the generalized synthetic control method to minimize imbalance, I find positive and statistically significant effects in the 2011 election (this method is not applicable for 2007 due to insufficient pre-treatment data).
+However, using the generalized synthetic control method to minimize imbalance, I find positive and statistically significant effects in the 2011 election.
+(This method is not applicable for 2007 due to insufficient pre-treatment data.)

 In addition, in Online Appendix E, I also take advantage of available data on winning candidates to identify the mathematical ranges for every defeated candidate’s vote share, then conduct a simulation exercise based on these ranges.
-Specifically, given Vietnam’s electoral rules, in any district the sum of defeated candidates’ vote shares can be backed out by subtracting from the total vote share – 100 percent times the number of seats – the sum of winning candidates’ vote shares.
-In addition, each defeated candidate’s vote share cannot exceed that of the lowest-winning candidate (or the 50 percent threshold in districts with unfilled seats).
+Specifically, given Vietnam’s electoral rules, in any district the sum of defeated candidates’ vote shares can be backed out by subtracting from the total vote share—100 percent times the number of seats—the sum of the winning candidates’ vote shares.
+In addition, each defeated candidate’s vote share cannot exceed that of the lowest-winning candidate (or the 50-percent threshold in districts with unfilled seats).
 These two properties help narrow the ranges of theoretically feasible allocations of vote shares among the defeated candidates.
-Using 10000 independent random draws from these ranges to simulate possible allocations of vote shares among the defeated candidates, I calculate winning and losing margins for every central candidate under each allocation, aggregate these margins to construct province-level indicators of localized defeats, and then estimate treatment effects for each random draw.
+Using 10,000 independent random draws from these ranges to simulate possible allocations of vote shares among the defeated candidates, I calculate winning and losing margins for every central candidate under each allocation, aggregate these margins to construct province-level indicators of localized defeats, and then estimate treatment effects for each random draw.
 The resulting distribution approximates the universe of all the theoretically possible treatment effects.
-Repeating this exercise for both the 2007 and 2011 elections, I find that between 55 and 84% of the simulated estimates for the 2007 election and 73 to 85% for the 2011 election are positive, suggesting that the true estimate is likely to be so as well.
-This evidence, which is explored in further details in Online Appendix E, offers strong reasons to believe that the CPV also increased central transfers to provinces with localized defeats in the 2007 and 2011 elections.
+Repeating this exercise for both the 2007 and 2011 elections, I find that between 55% and 84% of the simulated estimates for the 2007 election and 73% to 85% for the 2011 election are positive, suggesting that the true estimate is likely to be true as well.
+This evidence, which is explored in further detail in Online Appendix E, offers strong indications that the CPV also increased central transfers to provinces with localized defeats in the 2007 and 2011 elections.

 Downstream Effect of Central Transfer Increases